ansible-lockdown/RHEL7-STIG/doc/source/controls-rhel7.rst

     Deployers can often opt out of these controls by adjusting Ansible variables.
 These variables are documented with each control below.

-  * *Exceptions* denote controls that cannot be completed via automated tasks.
+  * *Exception* denote controls that cannot be completed via automated tasks.
     Some of these controls must be applied during the initial provisioning process for new servers while others require manual inspection of the system.